h10y/book/book-source/README.md

 ## Line breaks

-Use 70 char width in latex code (we can fit 80 chars but then inline code bacomes too small height)
+Use 70 char width in latex code (we can fit 80 chars but then inline code height becomes too small)

 ## Figure placements